 The curriculum provides a careful balance of academic classes, studio work, and production experience.
-During the three years, students will direct fully mounted productions and a variety of other projects.
-Only three students are accepted every other year to insure close personal attention and to provide sufficient production experience for each student.
-In addition to applying to the program, students must also apply to Florida State University.
+During the three years at FSU, students will direct fully mounted productions and a variety of other projects.
+Two students are accepted into the program every other year, ensuring close personal attention and sufficient production experience to support student success.

 Admission Requirements for MFA Programs